-Concerning lake size changes, in 2015, the lake appeared sometime before 30 July, then shrank significantly by 21 August (Fig. 3).
-In 2016, according to the water level data and on-site time-lapse camera images, the lake area did not appearform.
-165 For 2017-2019, we had more images of the area could be acquired and thus a more detailed evolution precise sequence of changes in lake size is shown with a sequence of PlanetScope satellite images in Fig. 4.
-The images show that the lake appears suddenly at the end of July to the beginning of August and then shrinks and vanishes by the end of August (Fig. 4a-e).
+(Fig. 3).
+In 2016, according to the water level data and on-site time-lapse camera images, the lake area did not form.
+For 2017-

+160 2019, we had more images of the area could be acquired and thus a more detailed evolution of changes in lake size is shown with a sequence of PlanetScope satellite images in Fig. 4.
+The images show that the lake appears suddenly at the end of July to the beginning of August and then shrinks and vanishes by the end of August (Fig. 4).
 Although the timing of lake expansion differs slightly over the years 2017-2019, the lake always appears in summer.
-The time-lapse onsite images show the same behavior from a different view (Fig. 5).
-These images also indicate that the lake began to expand
+The time-lapse on-site images show the same behavior from a different view (Fig. 5).
+These images also indicate that the lake began to expand from mid-July and reached

-170 from mid-July and reached its maximum size at some time between late July and early August.
-In addition, we checked Landsat 8/OLI data in 2014, finding that the lake existed on 5 May, 27 June, and 10 September in 2014.
-Thus, the satellite data demonstrate that the lake is a short-lived glacial lake.
+165 its maximum size at some time between late July and early August.
+Thus, the satellite data demonstrate that the lake is a shortlived glacial lake.